giantcz/gia/readme.md

 ```

 ### children
-Variable holding object with children components (any element with `data-component` attribute within the root element of the component).
+Variable holding object with children components (any element with `g:component` attribute within the root element of the component).
 Can be used for passing props or manipulating with children components, like calling children methods.

 ```javascript
 // in parent component